SHORTLIST

 Essential Japan

 Say Konnichiwa to Japan – a diverse land of culture, innovation and cuisine.
-You’ll get your fix of sushi and shopping in Tokyo before soaking up Kanazawa’s crazy Samurai culture (this is a great place to knock back a couple of glasses of sake, too).
-Wander gorgeous gardens and temples and then brush up on your world history at Hiroshima at the sobering Peace Park and Museum.
-Spy geishas in Kyoto’s Gion district and get your Beyonce on at an Osaka karaoke bar – this trip has it all!
-Perfect for the independent traveller, you’ll also have loads of free time to customise your trip with activities and extras you want to do, so you won’t miss anything on your bucket list.
+With your new group of friends, you’ll get your fix of sushi and shopping in Tokyo before soaking up Kanazawa’s crazy Samurai culture (this is a great place to knock back a couple glasses of sake, too).
+Wander gorgeous gardens and temples, then brush up on your world history at Hiroshima at the sobering Peace Park and Museum.
+Spy geishas in Kyoto’s Gion district and get your Beyonce on at an Osaka karaoke bar.
+You’ll also have loads of free time to customise your trip with activities you want to do, either solo or with your new mates, so you won’t miss anything on your bucket list.

 IMPORTANT INFORMATION